paragkapoorcs/pk1/automation/06_Deploy/readme.md

 09.09.2021

-Parag Kapoor, Pradeep C.H
+Parag Kapoor, Pradeep C.H <Content update required>

 **SCM Twin**

 # **Overview**

-The document is to present the Creation of the Bigquery dataset with Deployment & Streaming of the Pipeline through Terraform & Shell Script .
+The document is to present the creation of the Bigquery dataset with Deployment and Streaming of the Pipeline through Terraform and Shell Script.

 # **Goals**

-1. Create BQ Dataset's.
+1. Create BQ Dataset's

-2. Deploy Pipelines.
+2. Deploy Pipelines

-3. Streaming of Pipelines.
+3. Streaming of Pipelines

 # **Pre-Requisites**

-1. Google cloud SDK.
+1. Google cloud SDK

 2. Terraform 1.0.4